-- cc.
+- x.
 If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-Any outstanding business on the agenda shall be adjourned to another meeting. - dd.
+Any outstanding business on the agenda shall be adjourned to another meeting. - y.
 Meetings shall not exceed a period of 2 hours, unless agreed by resolution and a finish time determined.
-Any business not completed after this time shall be deferred to another meeting. - ee.
-All mobile phones and other similar devices must be switched to silent or turned off. - 4.
-COMMITTEES AND SUB-COMMITTEES - a.
-Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee.
+Any business not completed after this time shall be deferred to another meeting. - z.
+All mobile phones and other similar devices must be switched to silent or turned off.

-- b.
+4. COMMITTEES AND SUB-COMMITTEES

+- a.
+Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b.
 The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c.
 Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d.
-The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference, detailing delegated responsibilities; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. shall, after it has appointed the members of a standing committee, appoint the Chairperson of the standing committee; - vi. shall permit a committee other than a standing committee, to appoint its own Chairperson at the first meeting of the committee. - vii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be one half of its members, with the exception of the planning committee where four members shall constitute a quorum; - viii. shall determine if the public may participate at a meeting of a committee; - ix. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - x. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xi. may dissolve a committee or sub-committee - e.
-The Chairperson and vice-Chairperson of Council ex-officio shall be members of every committee. - f.
-The Chairperson and vice-Chairperson of the committee shall be members of every subcommittee appointed by it, unless they signify that they do not wish to serve. - g.
-A non-member of a committee may attend any meeting of a committee or subcommittee and at the discretion of the Chairperson may speak but not vote.
+The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - iii. shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. may, subject to standing orders 4(b) and (c), appoint and determine the terms of office of the substitute members to a committee whose role is to replace the ordinary members at a meeting of a committee if the ordinary members of the committee confirm to the Proper Officer 5 days before the meeting that they are unable to attend; - vi. shall, after it has appointed the members of a standing committee, appoint the Chair of the standing committee; - vii. shall permit a committee other than a standing committee, to appoint its own Chair at the first meeting of the committee. - viii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be one half of its members, with the exception of the planning committee where four members shall constitute a quorum; - ix. shall determine if the public may participate at a meeting of a committee; - x. shall determine if the public and press are permitted to attend the meetings of a subcommittee and also the advance public notice requirements, if any, required for the meetings of a sub-committee; - xi. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xii. may dissolve a committee or sub-committee - e.
+The Chair and vice-Chair of Council ex-officio shall be members of every committee. - f.
+The Chair and vice-Chair of the committee shall be members of every sub-committee appointed by it, unless they signify that they do not wish to serve. - g.
+A non-member of a committee may attend any meeting of a committee or sub-committee and at the discretion of the Chair may speak but not vote.